jungraejang/stock_trading_app/README.md

 ## BottomLine
-A stock trading app built for NYC Tech Talent Pipeline
+A mobile-responsive stock trading app built for NYC Tech Talent Pipeline

 ##### About:
 App Features: